markboydcode/radius-syntax-collab/src/main/resources/README.md

 The directory includes files for adding configuration constructs to OpenAM's console for configuring the port on which to listen for RADIUS Access-Requests, enabling listening, and defining the set of allowed clients from which we will accept requests.
-To expose these items in the UI the following steps are taken assuming that I am building this module outside of the product as a whole and adding it into an already deployed instance of openAM rather than having the module build from scratch as part of building openAM itself.
-For that case we'll have to add documentation when we get to that point.

-* Build the jar and add it into the deployed webapp-root/WEB-INF/lib directory removing the existing openam-auth-radius jar.
-This will get our properties file where it needs to be for the console to load its labels and will make available the DefaultClientSecretGenerated referenced in the service's descriptor file.

-* Restart tomcat so that it sees the new jar.
+The current build embeds the radius jar into the WAR so radius runtime artifacts are readily availble to OpenAM.
+However, the following step must be taken to add the configuration constructs into the console.

-* Register our service to show in the console by Signing in as amadmin and accessing /openam/ssoadm.jsp or suitable path for your installation.
+* Register the service descriptor file __amRadiusServer.xml__ by Signing in as amadmin and accessing /openam/ssoadm.jsp or suitable path for your installation.
 If the jsp isn't available, activate it by authenitcating to openAM as an administrator, proceeding to Configuration tab, Servers and Sites sub-tab, selecting server name, selecting the Advanced tab, pressing the Add button, and creating a property of __ssoadm.disabled = false__.
 Once